 Because of our minority ownership in Orbital, we have a lesser degree of control over its business operations, thereby potentially subjecting us to additional the financial, legal, operational and compliance risks.
 In addition, the controlling shareholders or management of Orbital may have business interests, strategies or goals that are inconsistent with ours.
-These risks include the possibility that Orbital or such other stockholders have economic or business interests or goals that are or become inconsistent with our economic or business interests or goals; are in a position to take action contrary to our instructions, requests, policies or objectives; subject us to unexpected liabilities or risks; take actions that reduce our return on investment; act in a manner that compromises our key licensed rights, or important intellectual or other rights that we own or license; or take actions that harm our reputation or restrict our ability to run our business.
+These risks include the possibility that Orbital or such other stockholders have economic or business interests or goals; are in a position to take action contrary to our instructions, requests, policies or objectives; subject us to unexpected liabilities or risks; take actions that reduce our return on investment; act in a manner that compromises our key licensed rights, or important intellectual or other rights that we own or license; or take actions that harm our reputation or restrict our ability to run our business.
 Furthermore, as a result of our ownership in Orbital, we may in the future be required to include Orbital's financial information in our consolidated financial results.
 We have not previously included a minority-owned subsidiary in our financial statements and we would therefore be subject to increased risk in accurately representing and incorporating Orbital financial statements into our own, which could result in delayed filings with the SEC and the finding of a material or significant weakness, among others.
 This could result in harmful consequences to our business, including an adverse reaction in the financial markets due to a loss of confidence in the reliability of our consolidated financial statements.